-- 1. Discuss the importance of social class in the novel, especially as it impacts the relationship between Elizabeth and Darcy. - 2.
+- the relationship between Elizabeth and Darcy. - 11.
 Though Jane Austen satirizes snobs in her novels, some critics have accused her of being a snob herself.
-Giving special consideration to Mrs. Bennet and Mr. Collins, argue and defend one side of this issue. - 3.
+Giving special consideration to Mrs. Bennet and Mr. Collins, argue and defend one side of this issue. - 12.
 Pride and Prejudice is a novel about women who feel they have to marry to be happy.
-Taking Charlotte Lucas as an example, do you think the author is making a social criticism of her era's view of marriage? - 4.
-Giving special attention to Wickham, Charlotte Lucas, and Elizabeth, compare and contrast male and female attitudes toward marriage in the novel. - 5.
-Discuss the relationship between Mrs. Bennet and her children, especially Elizabeth and Lydia. - 6.
-Compare and contrast the Bingley-Darcy relationship with the Jane-Elizabeth relationship. - 7.
+Taking Charlotte Lucas as an example, do you think the author is making a social criticism of her era's view of marriage? - 13.
+Giving special attention to Wickham, Charlotte Lucas, and Elizabeth, compare and contrast male and female attitudes toward marriage in the novel. - 14.
+Discuss the relationship between Mrs. Bennet and her children, especially Elizabeth and Lydia. - 15.
+Compare and contrast the Bingley-Darcy relationship with the Jane-Elizabeth relationship. - 16.
 Compare and contrast the roles of Lady Catherine de Bourgh and Mrs. Bennet.

-This lesson covers the extensive discussion of the examination-oriented questions to help the learner prepare properly for his/her examinations.
+This lesson covers the extensive discussion of the examination oriented questions to help the learner prepare properly for his/her examinations.

+0 1 A11 /

-Q.1.
-Ablution means
+Q.1 Ablution means

-Q.2.
-Approbation means:
+Q.2 Approbation means:

 (a) consent (b) approval

 (c) dissent (d) official approval

+Q.3 Equipage means

+$\Omega A$ Incolent means